-6.7 Forfeiting Games
+- Forfeiting Games

 minutes of the scheduled start time, or a team forfeits during play, 3 points will be awarded to the opposing team for the forfeited game.
 For standings purposes, the score for a forfeited game shall be recorded as 5-0, unless the team forfeits during play, in which case the score will be the greater of 5-0 or the current score at the time of forfeit.

-6.8 Inclement Weather – Extraordinary Weather and/or Unusable Field Conditions:
+- Inclement Weather – Extraordinary Weather and/or Unusable Field Conditions:

-a) The safety of players, coaches, tournament management, spectators and referees is the primary concern in any weather event that may occur during the tournament.
+- The safety of players, coaches, tournament management, spectators and referees is the primary concern in any weather event that may occur during the tournament.

-c) Unless otherwise notified by the Tournament Committee, teams must appear at the scheduled location and time.
+- Unless otherwise notified by the Tournament Committee, teams must appear at the scheduled location and time.
 The City of Edmonton Field Closures are not in effect for this tournament.

-d) The field conditions will be monitored by tournament organizers.
+- The field conditions will be monitored by tournament organizers.
 If the playing surface is considered too dangerous for play, or to prevent severe turf damage, then the game may be rescheduled or cancelled.
 Tournament organizers will have the final say if a game will proceed due to inclement weather.
 If needed, the decision to play the game may have to be decided right at game time.

-f) A game is considered complete if one half of the game has been completed before being cancelled due to adverse weather.
+- A game is considered complete if one half of the game has been completed before being cancelled due to adverse weather.

-h) In cases where a game has been cancelled or altered in any way, it is the responsibility of the teams involved to contact the Tournament Committee for verification of changes.
+- In cases where a game has been cancelled or altered in any way, it is the responsibility of the teams involved to contact the Tournament Committee for verification of changes.
 Frequent updates and game status will also be posted to the tournament webpage at http://www.duggantournament.com/

-i) The Tournament Committee reserves the right to cancel the tournament in whole or in part due to inclement weather or unplayable fields and no refund will be issued.
+- The Tournament Committee reserves the right to cancel the tournament in whole or in part due to inclement weather or unplayable fields and no refund will be issued.
 Individual games may also be cancelled outright and no refund will be issued.

 SECTION 7: RULES OF PLAY / DISCIPLINE / PROTESTS

-7.1 Rules of Play
+- Rules of Play:

 - This tournament follows the IFAB Laws of the Game and the current EMSA/ASA rules.
 In particular, the following age-group specific rules are in effect for this tournament:

-The Tournament Committee reserves the right to amend parts of these laws as outlined within these tournament rules.
+- The Tournament Committee reserves the right to amend parts of these laws as outlined within these tournament rules.

-b) All players, coaching staff, assisting personnel and team supporters are expected to obey the laws of the game and respect all tournament officials.
+- All players, coaching staff, assisting personnel and team supporters are expected to obey the laws of the game and respect all tournament officials.

-c) Game officials reserve the right to exercise use of the laws of the game for the time period beginning immediately before, during and immediately after the game and said authority extends to the area immediately surrounding the field of play and includes the bleachers.
+- Game officials reserve the right to exercise use of the laws of the game for the time period beginning immediately before, during and immediately after the game and said authority extends to the area immediately surrounding the field of play and includes the bleachers.

-7.2 Discipline for U11-U18 teams
+- Discipline for U11-U19 teams

-e) Players serving a red card game suspension must immediately leave the area of play and are not permitted in the team’s technical area during the game they are suspended from.
+- Players or team officials receiving or serving a red card game suspension must immediately leave the area of play and are not permitted in the team’s technical area during the game(s) they are suspended from.

-a) Protests of any tournament game results will be reviewed provided that the protest is in writing and submitted to tournament headquarters accompanied by a fee of $100.00 payable by cheque to “Duggan Soccer”, which is refunded if the appeal is successful.
+- Protests of any tournament game results will be reviewed provided that the protest is in writing and submitted to tournament headquarters accompanied by a fee of $100.00 payable by cheque to “Duggan Soccer”, which is refunded if the appeal is successful.
 The tournament headquarters must receive written submissions within two hours of the protested game’s completion.
 The Technical Director will make a decision within 2 hours after the protest is filed.
 The decision of the Technical Director cannot be appealed.
 Protests in reference to the “laws of the game” and protests of decisions by game officials will not be accepted.

 SECTION 8: AWARDS (MEDALS/TEAM SWAG)

-8.1 Tournament Voucher – A tournament voucher will be provided for each player in the tournament, and is redeemable at the Concession at Tournament Headquarters at Duggan Community Hall only.
+- Tournament Voucher – A tournament voucher will be provided for each player in the tournament, and is redeemable at the Concession at Tournament Headquarters at Duggan Community Hall only.

-8.2 Awards Presentations
+- Awards Presentations

-b) There will be no bronze medals given out.
+- There will be no bronze medals given out.

 SECTION 9: FIELD LOCATIONS

-9.1 All field locations are listed on the Locations page and will be updated regularly.
+- All field locations are listed on the Locations page and will be updated regularly.
 You can view a Google map of each match location by clicking on the short name of each location beside the match time.

-9.2 In accordance with EMSA policy, teams will sit on opposite sides of the field from one another.
+- In accordance with EMSA policy, teams will sit on opposite sides of the field from one another.
 The spectators of a team should sit on the same side of the field as their own team, but will be separated from their team by the center flag.
 The home team will have the choice as to which side they prefer.

 - Coaches, players, and parents may not position themselves behind the goal.

 SECTION 10: KICKS FROM THE PENALTY MARK

-10.1 In the event of a tie where a result is needed (medals determination), “Kicks from the Penalty Mark” as per ASA Rules will be the determining method used to break the tie game.
+- In the event of a tie where a result is needed (medals determination), “Kicks from the Penalty Mark” as per ASA and IFAB Rules will be the determining method used to break the tie game.
 Affected teams are provided 1 minute to select 5 players from those on the field of play at the end of the match, select the order in which they will take the kicks, and prepare the goalkeeper.